allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 ---
 Today, in an age of great popularity of test automation, we can observe a growing number of different frameworks which allow us to write scripts and programs that simulate human actions performed on the website under test.
-The most popular solution is [Selenium](http://www.seleniumhq.org/docs/) WebDriver framework, which is compatible with majority of common languages.
+The most popular solution is [Selenium](http://www.seleniumhq.org/docs/) WebDriver framework, which is compatible with the majority of common languages.
 Broad compatibility is a big advantage of Selenium especially in cases when we have to write some tests integrated to our application project, because no matter in which language we write the application, Selenium probably has an API for that language too.
 But there are also situations, like writing a standalone test suite, when we can decide which